 How to go to Lichtenstein Castle in Germany

-There are two ways we can get into Lichtenstein Castle: By public transportation and by car.
-Most tourists select going by car as it is more convenient and efficient.
+There are two ways we can get into Lichtenstein Castle: Public transportation and by car.
+Most tourists prefer using a car as it is more convenient and efficient.

 By Public Transportation

-- If you are coming from other cities in Germany, the first step you need to do is to arrive to Stuttgart – the nearest city to Lichtenstien that is connected to Germany’s InterCity Express lines.
+- If you are coming from other cities in Germany, the first step you need to do is to arrive at Stuttgart – the nearest town to Lichtenstein that is connected to Germany’s InterCity Express lines.
 (See Stuttgart Hauptbahnhof in Google Maps)

 - From Stuttgart Hauptbahnhof, take the train ride to Reutlingen Hauptbahnhof via the trains below.
-A train leaves to Reutlingen at least 3 times within an hour.
+A train leaves for Reutlingen at least 3 times within an hour.
 (See Reutlingen Hauptbahnhof in Google Maps)